Federal Reserve announces first emergency rate cut since the financial crisis

 The potential damage to the US economy is still an unknown: Powell said any coronavirus-related slowdown would be in a very early stage, although many industries, such as travel and leisure are already reporting losses to their businesses.

-The emergency rate cut came as somewhat of a surprise: Although the stock market soared Monday in expectation of a rate cut, the Fed and other central banks had seemingly pooh-poohed the notion.
-Just last week, several Fed officials said it was too early to cut rates in the face of the global virus outbreak.
-Powell released a statement on Friday saying the central bank would act as appropriate.
+The G7 disappointed investors hoping for coordinated monetary policy action Tuesday morning.
+And just last week, several Fed officials said it was too early to cut rates in the face of the global virus outbreak.
+Powell released a statement on Friday saying the central bank would act as appropriate, which sounded like the central bank was taking a wait-and-see approach.

 The Fed chairman on Tuesday explained the change of heart was because of the continued spread of the disease and a risk to America's economic outlook.

-The G7 released a message Tuesday morning, saying the group of nations would be ready to act if required.
+Economists are worried about the effect the outbreak will have on global supply chains, trade and consumer spending.
+The latter is the backbone of the US economy.

+On Monday, the Organization for Economic Cooperation and Development warned that global growth could be cut in half if the outbreak continues to spread.
+Many of the world's biggest companies, including Apple and Microsoft, have issued profit and sales warnings in recent weeks because of travel restrictions, factory closures and supply chain issues.

-Powell noted that it's up to individual central banks to determine whether they will act, too, as the United States just did.
+With respect to coordinated action of multiple central banks, Powell noted that it's up to individual banks to determine whether they will act, too, as the United States just did.
 But he hinted further rate cuts from international central banks could be on the way.
+The Reserve Bank of Australia slashed rates by a quarter-percentage point on Tuesday.

-"It's possible you'll see more individual action -- more action moving forward," he said.
+"It's possible you'll see more individual action -- more action moving forward," Powell said.

-Investors remained hopeful that the Fed would interject, however.
-Market expectations for a half-percentage point cut during the March 18 Fed meeting were 100% as of Tuesday morning.

 "With financial markets in turmoil and evidence growing that the coronavirus is developing into a pandemic, the Fed's change of heart is entirely understandable, wrote Paul Ashworth, chief US economist at Capital Economics.